 Amblyeleotris: from Greek, amblys or amblus = dull (blade: not sharp), blunt, obtuse + the name of a Nile fish, eleotris.

-fasciata: from the Latin fasciatus, meaning ‘banded’, in reference to the five broad transverse bands of dark reddish purple on the fish body.
+fasciata: from Latin, fasciatus = banded.
+In reference to the five broad transverse bands of dark reddish purple on the fish body.

 Western Central Pacific: Christmas Island in the eastern Indian Ocean to Samoa, north to the Ryukyu Islands, south to the southern Great Barrier Reef.
 Reported from New Caledonia.

 Moderately common in patches of coarse carbonate or volcanic sand of outer lagoon and seaward reefs.
 Occurs in pairs and burrow with a yellow species of prawn.